surveycto/counter-with-stopwatch/README.md

     3 10364

 The time is always saved in milliseconds, even if the display is set to another unit.
-They can be retrieved in your SurveyCTO form using the selected-at() function.
+You can use the `selected-at()` function in order to get each individual value.
+For example, if the field is called "stopwatch1", you can use this expression to get the counter value:

+    selected-at(${stopwatch1}, 0)

-An answer is not set until the stopwatch is stopped.
-The value is re-stored whenever the stopwatch is stopped, or when the counter value is changed while the stopwatch is stopped.
+The field value is re-stored whenever the stopwatch time or counter value has changed.
 The enumerator/respondent can come back and continue where they left off with the same amount of time passed and the same count value.
-For example, if the enumerator leaves the field with 5 seconds passed, when they return, the stopwatch will still say 5 seconds have passed.
+For example, if the enumerator leaves the field with 5 seconds passed, even while the stopwatch is still running, when they return, the stopwatch will still say 5 seconds have passed.

 ## How to use